marco76/marco76.github.io/_posts/2018-11-07-mixing-angular-and-angularjs.md

 Here you can find some notes about this migration.

+Here you can see a more modern approach using Angular Elements used by a Google Engineer: [Upgrading to Angular without NgUpgrade](https://goo.gl/Naf1TB)

 ## Upgrade strategy

 Our application was developed using an internal (at the time no more maintained!!!) framework built on top of AngularJS.